bluesky/event-model/docs/source/data-model.rst

 Run Stop Document
 -----------------

-A 'stop' document marks the end of the run.
+A 'run stop' document marks the end of the run.
 It contains metadata that is not known until the run completes.

 The most commonly useful fields here are 'time' and 'exit_status'.